To see all Colosseum ticket options

 The Roman Colosseum is one of the New Seven Wonders of the World and a must-see sight if you’re visiting Italy’s capital, the Eternal City.

-Below you’ll find useful information to plan your visit, such as opening times, transport to the Colosseum, information about security and accessibility, etc.
+Below you’ll find useful information to plan your visit, such as opening hours, transport to the Colosseum, information about security and accessibility, and more.

 Colosseum Ticket Options